phrp720/aw-sync-suite/README.md

 ## 🌟  Features
 - 🌐 **Centralized Monitoring:** Aggregate data from multiple devices effortlessly.
 - 🛡️ **Data Filtering:** Protect sensitive information by filtering or sanitizing it at the source.
+- 📍 **Checkpointing Mechanism:** Smart synchronization with automatic tracking of synced data.
 -  📈 **Pre-Built Dashboards:** Use intuitive Grafana dashboards for instant insights.
 - ⚙️ **Effortless Deployment:** Simple setup for both agent and central components.